Te Kete Ipurangi Navigation:

 • transitions in and out of the activity centre.

 ERO then released a report for each of the 14 activity centres.
 Ten of the reports included specific recommendations for the activity centres.
-The 14 ERO reports are available on the ERO website .

-On 24 October 2018, ERO released the evaluation report on Provision for Students in Activity Centres.
-The report is a summary report of the 14 activity centres individual reports that were released in 2017.
+On 24 October 2018, ERO released the evaluation report - Provision for Students in Activity Centres.
+This is a summary report of the 14 activity centres' individual reports from 2017.
 ERO provided recommendations for the Ministry of Education, Board of Trustees of all managing schools, enrolling schools, leaders and teachers of activity centres and Te Kura.
-The evaluation report is available on the ERO website .

 Further information